elviskahoro/elviskahoro/README.md

 Pineapple on pizza

-Nike over adidas

-If there are any other controversial debates you'd like my opinion on please don't hesitate to email (elvis at warpdotdev) or open a new issue in this repository.
+If there are any other controversial debates you'd like my opinion on please don't hesitate to open a new issue in this repository.